artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``accruals``

-**DACS Rule** If known, indicate whether or not further accruals are expected.
+**DACS Rule**: If known, indicate whether or not further accruals are expected.
 When appropriate, indicate frequency and volume.
 (DACS 5.4.2)

 **EAD**